vmware/dscr-for-vmware/README.md

 `PowerShell`               | 5.1
 `PowerCLI`                 | 10.1.1

-For information on how to install PowerShell, please visit the [Installing Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-5.1).
+For information on how to install PowerShell, please visit [Installing Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-5.1).
 For information on how to install PowerCLI, please visit the [PowerCLI Blog](https://blogs.vmware.com/PowerCLI/2018/02/powercli-10.html).

 You also need to configure the WinRM (Windows Remote Management) on the machine you are going to run the configurations.
-For more information on how to configure it, please visit the [Installation and Configuration for Windows Remote Management](https://docs.microsoft.com/en-us/windows/desktop/winrm/installation-and-configuration-for-windows-remote-management).
+For more information on how to configure it, please visit [Installation and Configuration for Windows Remote Management](https://docs.microsoft.com/en-us/windows/desktop/winrm/installation-and-configuration-for-windows-remote-management).

 ## Installing the VMware.vSphereDSC Resources